Doctor of Ministry in Christian Preaching

-The D.Min. degree program requires that students be on campus for seminars for a total of 10 weeks during the program.
-Students are responsible for the cost of their housing during the seminars, as well as making the appropriate arrangements.
-On-campus housing is normally available during the July terms, but not during the January terms.
-For assistance in making housing arrangements, contact the D.Min. office at (205) 726-2374.
+The D.Min. degree program requires that students attend seminars on the campus of Samford University for a total of 5 weeks during the program.
+Students are responsible for making arrangements for their housing while attending seminars and for the cost associated with that housing.
+On-campus housing is not available to D.Min. students.
+Students in need of assistance in making housing arrangements may contact the D.Min.
+Studies office at 205-726-2374.
 Samford University also provides a list of area hotels.

 Beeson Divinity School requires that all written assignments conform to the standards set forth in A Manual for Writers of Term Papers, Theses, and Dissertations (8th edition) by Kate L. Turabian.